mzxio/red/transcription/the story/book one/Not looking is the only way.md

+### Not looking is the only way.

-### ”Don’t look at the elephant.”
+“Don’t look at the elephant.”

-Not looking is the only way.
-Do not acknowledge the elephant.
-To admit its existence is to allow total collapse.
+“Do not acknowledge the elephant.
+To admit its existence is to allow total collapse.”

 “It’s just a goddamn elephant.
 Fucking look at it, don’t look at it.
 What difference does it make?”